Gyra/literatures/README.md

 However most of them have been kind of ... just sleeping at the deepest folder in my macbook (thinking about a [Razer Blade 15](https://www.razer.com/gb-en/gaming-laptops/razer-blade?utm_source=google&utm_medium=cpc&utm_campaign=adwordsukbrandsystemsbladeC1&gclid=EAIaIQobChMI7tWW2pH13AIVBp3tCh21KAUhEAAYAiAAEgK3l_D_BwE) as the next desktop, any ideas?).

-The thought of reading these literatures one by one came to my head like a shock and the first stage of my impulse function is to share my reading notes here.
+The thought of reading these literatures one by one came to my head like a shock and the first stage of my impulse function is to share my reading notes with my lame English here.
 My assumption is that to keep this going, your kind comments are needed **and much appreciated**.

 ## Literature Selection Rules